krishna2426/Insta_STEM/README.md

 In a world filled with short-form entertainment, educational content often gets overlooked.
 TikTok has addressed this with its dedicated STEM feed — Instagram has not.
 This project aims to bridge that gap using machine learning, and I hope it does.

 The long-term vision:
-- Build a personalized STEM feed for Instagram
+- Build a personalized STEM feed for Instagram.
-- Use intelligent content filtering to elevate science and tech creators
+- Use intelligent content filtering to elevate science and tech creators.
-- Eventually expand to other platforms like YouTube Shorts and Reddit
+- Eventually expand to other platforms like YouTube Shorts and Reddit.
 - Enable filtering by subtopics (AI, physics, math, etc.)

 ## What’s Been Built So Far